crazycode/rucksack/README.markdown

 ## Sounds great, how do i install it?

+As rucksack uses the excellent Paperclip plugin, you will want to make sure that you have ImageMagick installed before proceeding.

-Firstly, make a "config/database.yml" file based off of "config/database.example.yml".
+Then, make a "config/database.yml" file based off of "config/database.example.yml".
 If you want a quick start, you can use the file as-is since it is already set up to use a local SQLite database.